VoIP & MeshChat on AREDN

 To make things as simple as possible, I configured Line 5 on the SPA525G2 for direct IP dialing.
 This allows quick switching between regular lines and direct VoIP calls on my mesh network.

-• SIP Port: I set the SIP port to 5060, a common VoIP port that works well for direct IP dialing.
+- SIP Port: I set the SIP port to

-• Registration Settings: Since we’re not using a centralized server like a traditional SIP provider, I configured the phone to bypass registration:
+, a common VoIP port that works well for direct IP dialing. - Registration Settings: Since we’re not using a centralized server like a traditional SIP provider, I configured the phone to bypass registration:

-• Register: No
+No

-• Make Call Without Reg: Yes
+- Make Call Without Reg:

-• Ans Call Without Reg: Yes
+- Ans Call Without Reg:

-• Display Name: I added my callsign, DF8VX, to the Display Name so it shows up when making or receiving calls.
+, to the Display Name so it shows up when making or receiving calls. - Dial Plan: One tricky part is the dial plan, but I customized it to

 Step 2: Configure the Line Key for Quick Access

-Under Line Key 5, I set the Extension to 5 and gave it a short name of Direct IP, so I can quickly switch to it whenever I want to place a direct IP call.
+and gave it a short name of Direct IP, so I can quickly switch to it whenever I want to place a direct IP call.
 The fifth line key now serves as a dedicated button for mesh VoIP, making the setup super convenient.

 Step 3: How Direct IP Dialing Works